peroni70/peroni70.github.io/_pages/cv.md

 Work experience
 ======
-* Software Engineer, Capital One, Cambridge, MA (August 2020 - Present)
+* __Software Engineer, Machine Learning -  Capital One, Cambridge, MA (August 2020 - Present)__
-  * Developing a semantic recommendation system with underlying NLP models to simplify and improve the experience of finding relevant regulatory documents for our risk associates.
+  * Developing a suite of semantic recommendation systems with underlying NLP models to simplify and improve the experience of both finding and creating relevant and effective regulatory documents for our risk associates.
   * Owned end-to-end development of a new intelligent search feature.
 Designed implementation plan, conducted experiments, documented and presented results, integrated final model selection into backend, and updated the ETL pipeline and UI.
-Implemented feature toggling, which led to zero downtime in production when new feature was deployed.
-  * Transitioning one of our core application ML models from a Word2Vec-based architecture to sentence-BERT after successfully generating buy-in from product owners.
-Finalized fine-tuned model yielded 15% increase in primary KPI.
-  * Led model improvement, automation, and internal marketing efforts, including a collaboration with internal ML platform team to automate model training, evaluation, and logging.
-  * Streamlined app search experience by generalizing core ML model to support two use-cases.
+  * Pitched and created an intelligent writing assistant tool based on a custom BERT classification model and spaCy language model for a company Hackathon.
+Project won 2nd place and development is being continued.
+  * Creating a Q&A information retrieval system for policy documents based on a sentence-BERT model to improve the experience of answering policy-related questions.
   * Organized and led presentations with diverse internal audiences, covering topics such as word embedding models and deploying NLP services to production.
-  * Tech: Python, Django, Vue.js, Apache Airflow, AWS, SQL, PyTorch, Gensim, Hugging Face
+  * Tech: Python, Django, Vue.js, Apache Airflow, AWS, SQL, PyTorch, Gensim, Hugging Face, spaCy, Word2Vec, sentence-BERT

-* Software Engineer Intern, Schlumberger, Houston, TX (June 2019 - August 2019)
+* __Software Engineer Intern - Schlumberger, Houston, TX (June 2019 - August 2019)__
   * Developed a python package for predictive monitoring and analysis of processing facilities containing nonlinear Bayesian filters, online event detection, and forecasting for time series data.